Pockets of Ease - The Hidden Cost of Optimizing Everything

 Most of us still have work to do.

-And when those pockets appear, perhaps we can actually take them.
+And when those pockets appear, perhaps we can actually receive them.

 Maybe you don't check your email.